readyapi/cligenius/docs/tutorial/testing.md

 app.command()(main)
 ```

 ...that's it.
-It's still probably simpler to just create the explicit `types.Types` in the `main.py` file 😅.
+It's still probably simpler to just create the explicit `cligenius.Cligenius` in the `main.py` file 😅.